ResearchComputing/Documentation/docs/storage/petalibrary/data_transfer/mounting.md

-# Mounting Petalibrary on a Local Machine
+# Mounting on a Local Machine

 Users with Petalibrary allocations may access and transfer files to/from their local desktop workstatation within the CU internal network without needing to formally tranfer files via traditional methods such as `scp`, `sftp` `rsync` or `Globus`.
 This form of data access is referred to as _mounting_ and can be done on any operating system via `SMB` or `sshfs`.